(Or press Esc key)

 Not proven or not guilty

-This means there wasn't enough evidence to prove the case 'beyond reasonable doubt' or there were other reasons why the accused wasn't found guilty.
+This means there was not enough evidence to prove the case 'beyond reasonable doubt' or there were other reasons why the accused was not found guilty.

 Both these verdicts have the same effect and mean the accused will be excused from the court – they will be free to leave.